danielberkompas/cloak/guides/how_to/rotate_keys.md

 For each schema that uses your vault, run `mix cloak.migrate`:

-    mix cloak.migrate -v MyApp.Vault -r MyApp.Repo -s MyApp.Schema -f encryption_version
+    mix cloak.migrate -r MyApp.Repo -s MyApp.Schema

-Alternatively, you can create an alias in your `mix.exs` as shown in the `Mix.Tasks.Cloak.Migrate` documentation and migrate all schemas at once.
+Alternatively, you can migrate multiple schemas at once by configuring the following values in `config/config.exs`:

+    config :my_app,
+      cloak_repo: MyApp.Repo,
+      cloak_schemas: [...]

+With that in place, you can simply run:

-    mix cloak.migrate_all
+    mix cloak.migrate

 ## Remove Retired Key